soberwp/controller/README.md

 class Single extends Controller
 {
     /**
-     * Protected and Private methods will not be passed to the template */ protected function hidden()
+     * Protected methods will not be passed to the template */ protected function hidden()
     {